rashikshrestha/SegPlant/README.md

-# semantic_segmentation_of_plants
+# SegPlant: Semantic Segmentation for plants

-Semantic Segmentation of parts of plants
+Segments branches and leaves of the plants.